 C.T.
 Aubin also published an early fire insurance map for the downtown area of St. Louis; the city had already spread outside of the area shown, but what is show is probably close to 99% gone.
 So these maps, and… Continue Reading

 A reader was kind enough to give me several photos of her family’s trip on the Huck Finn back in the late 1960’s.
-It’s fascinating to see that the riverfront was already by that time largely cleared of buildings,… Continue Reading
+It’s fascinating to see that the riverfront was already by that time largely cleared of buildings, just… Continue Reading

 With the recent removal and dismantlement of the Admiral, the riverfront has lost one of the last (if not particularly healthy) beacons of activity on what was once a bustling wharf.
 When I first moved to St. Louis, there were… Continue Reading

 Update: The Riverfront was completely renovated and now has a different appearance.
 I never get tired of the view of downtown St. Louis from the river; maybe most people live out in the red brick neighborhoods out of sight of downtown, but looking at these glass and steel skyscrapers and one of… Continue Reading